-We spoke to Bright Network member Taran about a Spring Insight he completed in April 2017 with Financial Services firm Willis Towers Watson.
+We spoke to Bright Network member Taran about a Spring Insight he completed in April 2017 with Financial Services firm WTW.
 He's currently studying Economics at the University of York, and took the time out of studying, and applying for graduate roles, to answer a few questions we had about his experiences.

-Why did you choose Willis Towers Watson and what led you to the spring insight in particular?
+Why did you choose WTW and what led you to the spring insight in particular?

 How did you find the Spring Insight?

 It was great!
-Willis Towers Watson tried really hard to make sure I got a really strong insight into the kind of things I might expect to be doing should I choose a career with them.
+WTW tried really hard to make sure I got a really strong insight into the kind of things I might expect to be doing should I choose a career with them.
 I was impressed at how friendly and welcoming everyone was, and feel I learned a lot.

 What did the application process involve?